TheSavageTeddy/TheSavageTeddy.github.io/content/posts/writeups-hackabit2023finals/index.md

 But then suddenly, after the box was reset and many players gained access, while waiting for the flag, the box died.
 The box continued to stay offline for the remainder of the competitions, with noone recieving the 6th, 7th or 8th flag.
 Not sure what caused the box to crash, maybe someone ran `shutdown`, we all had root permissions after all.

+# Conclusion

+You made it to the end!
+Hope you enjoyed the writeups, if there's anything I missed or suggestions please let me know on discord or elsewhere.
+This was my first time doing anything related to Attack Defense in a CTF so it was quite interesting, and I look forward to next year's competition!

+Oh, and, huge thanks to [`Nate Singer (helix)`](https://www.youtube.com/channel/UC1yduXnGCQ6qJW9O7QMVN7w) for organising the competition as well as address all the issues with challenges!